 A calendar of Scriptural texts, called a lectionary, is used to determine the passages a minister will read from the Bible each week.
 The readings include a selection from the Old Testament, a Psalm (sometimes sung), an Epistle, and a Gospel lesson.
-The Lectionary unites our worship with others throughout the world as the scheduled readings are used by many other Christians each week.
+The Lectionary unites our worship with others as the scheduled readings are used by many other Christians throughout the world.

-The readers are usually church members, not clergy, who acknowledge the Bible is God's Word by concluding the reading with, "...The Word of the Lord," to which the people respond in gratitude: "Thanks be to God."
-The deacon reads the Gospel passage "among the people" as a reminder that Christ came into the world to live and minister among us.
+The reader leads the faithful to acknowledge that the Bible is God's Word, by concluding the reading with a bidding: "The Word of the Lord," to which the people respond in gratitude: "Thanks be to God."
+The preacher reads the Gospel passage "among the people" as a reminder that Christ came into the world to live and minister among us.